 Many people who don’t like cardio think of it as long, boring, and tedious.
 But if you mix in some intervals, you may find you enjoy it much more!
 Here are just a few ideas:

 If you’re a gym member, just browse your gym’s schedule to find one to try.
-If you’re not a gym member, try looking for individual classes that are offered in fitness studios, dance studios, or even libraries (yes, my library offers yoga!).
+If you’re not a gym member, try looking for individual classes that are offered in fitness studios, dance studios, or even town recreation departments.
 You can also try browsing coupon sites like Groupon to find deals to try something new.